Bninjun/Bninjun/README.md

 - 💞️ I’m looking to collaborate on ...Google/Microsoft-style interviews
 - 📫 How to reach me ...mininjuntrading704@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...I am an future software Engeenier
+- ⚡ Fun fact: ...I am a future software engineer

 <!---
 Bninjun/Bninjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.